drewzeee/Chips/README.md

 - Node.js 20+
 - npm (installed with Node.js)
-- `sqlite3` CLI (used by the helper script to initialise the database schema)
+- Access to a Supabase-compatible PostgreSQL instance (the project defaults to `http://192.168.50.101:8000`)

 ## Getting Started